microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     WHERE (NOT( ([a0] IS NULL)))
     ```

-1. Returning to the **Model** view we'll create the below relationships by dragging and dropping our columns and setting the necessary configurations.
+1. Returning to the **Model** view we'll create the below relationships by dragging and dropping our columns and setting the necessary configurations within the **Edit relationship** window.
     1. We can also create relationships between tables by selecting the **Manage relationships** button from the **Home** tab and then **New...** option in the bottom left.

     | Active | From: Table (Column) | Column | Cardinality | Assume referential integrity | Cross filter direction |